-On Aug.
-5, 1970, a convoy of buses and trucks carrying 154 hippies and an army of cooks, secretaries, camp workers and stagehands left San Francisco on a cross-country journey.
+A convoy of buses and trucks carrying 154 hippies and an army of cooks, secretaries, camp workers and stagehands left San Francisco on Aug.
+5, 1970 for a cross-country journey.

-A 15-man French film crew would record the series of free concerts staged during the month-long trek for a documentary titled Medicine Ball Caravan.
-Artists who would fly in and perform along the way included B.B.
+A 15-man French film crew recorded the series of free concerts staged during the month-long trek for a documentary titled Medicine Ball Caravan.
+Artists who flew in and performed along the way included B.B.
 King, Alice Cooper and Cajun fiddler Doug Kershaw.
 The Oakland Tribune called the trip "Woodstock on wheels."

 Caravan was the brainchild of Tom Donahue, the disc jockey who brought underground music to FM radio.
 Donahue used his connections with the Bay Area’s counterculture to handpick the tribe of young artists, poets, craftsmen and painters who appear in the film.
 Warner Bros., which earned $50 million on a $600,000 investment in Woodstock, its film of the 1969 festival, bankrolled Caravan to the tune of $1 million.
 The studio hoped to duplicate Woodstock’s success with shows that featured many Warners recording artists.

 The group stopped in places like Boulder, Colo.; Sioux City, Iowa; and Washington, D.C., then flew to England for a final concert.
 The hippies, whose expenses were paid by the studio, encountered protesters along the way who felt the project was a corporate rip-off.
 In Ohio, an Antioch College student told the crew: "We don't like the idea of somebody coming in here and making a movie about us, and making a lot of money from it.
 We feel, you know, that the film should be used to help the people."